IBM/ibm-cloud-sdk-common/README.md

 The returned cancel function can also be invoked in order to cancel an in-flight request.
 Note also that by using the `context.Context` instance with the `<operation-name>WithContext` method, the timeout applies only to a single operation invocation.

+By default the client has no request timeout, but a 30s connect timeout is set by default.
 </details>
 <details><summary>Java</summary>
 Here is an example of how to set a request timeout in Java: